ArduPilot/ardupilot_wiki/common/source/docs/common-contact-us.rst

 Communication Channels
 ======================

-It is possible to directly communicate with members of the ardupilot community, including developers, through the following channels:
+It is possible to directly communicate with members of the ArduPilot community, including developers, through the following channels:

 Support
 =======